 Health and Safety Standards - The Tribe has agreed to adopt and comply with tribal health standards for food and beverage handling that are consistent with the State's public health standards.
 Also, the Tribe has agreed to comply with federal water quality and safe drinking water standards applicable in California.
 The Tribe must also adopt and comply with federal and state laws forbidding harassment, including sexual harassment, discrimination and retaliation.

-The Tribe is required to maintain its own anti-discrimination and harassment ordinance.
 Furthermore, the Tribe must maintain a \$3 million insurance policy for these purposes and adopt an ordinance that includes a dispute resolution process.